 Interested in working for Partners in Education?
 Our team members have the opportunity to work with nonprofit organizations, families and children facilitating and managing fun activities to support Partners in Education’s mission of Student Success through Community Involvement.
 Join us in our efforts to support success for all students in Northwest Ohio.

-Our offices are located at 1500 N. Superior, Suite 306 in the Summit Annex of Toledo Public Schools Administration Complex, Toledo, OH 43604.
+Our offices are located at 1500 N. Superior, Suite 306 in the Early Childhood Education Center in the Toledo Public Schools Administration Complex, Toledo, OH 43604.

 We make every effort to keep the information on this site current.
 Due to unanticipated circumstances, however, there may occasionally be a delay in revising information.
 Therefore some positions posted here may no longer be open, and others may be available that are not yet posted.
 We regret any inconvenience this may cause.
 Partners in Education is an equal opportunity employer.

 Current Employment Opportunities